kubernetes-retired/heapster/docs/proposals/push-metrics.md

 Textfile Collector could be used, in which sources would write their metrics to files in a directly, which would later be read by the collector when polled for metrics.
-When the producers are containerized, you'd need to use a hostPath volume, have the daeamon look for specific emptyDir mounts in containers (and use one director per container), or something similar.
+When the producers are containerized, you'd need to use a hostPath volume, have the daemon look for specific emptyDir mounts in containers (and use one director per container), or something similar.

 Alternatively, a new daemon could be run on each node that was responsible for